cyberark/secretless-broker/doc/k8s-demo/README.md

 5. Configure application to connect to protected resource through interface exposed by Secretless
 6. Run Secretless adjacent to the application

+*Feel free to modify `quick-start.yml:35` to use your own application image.*

 Run:
 ```
 ./03_start_app.sh